DataKinds/datakinds.github.io/_includes/about_include.md

 Hi, I'm Tyler!
 I'm a student at the University of Arizona for mathematics and theatre.
 I love functional programming and esoteric tech.

+**I'm actively looking for work!
+If you know of/have any freelance opportunities, please contact me using the information at the bottom of the page!**

-If you like what I do on this blog or around the internet, please [support me on Patreon](https://www.patreon.com/aearnus) or [become a patron on Liberapay](https://liberapay.com/Aearnus) to get more content and software in the future.
+If you like what I do on this blog or around the internet, please [become a patron on Liberapay](https://liberapay.com/Aearnus) to get more content and software in the future.

 Or, catch me around the internet at any of the following links: